keu/docs/astro/api-keys.md

 - `ASTRONOMER_KEY_ID`
 - `ASTRONOMER_KEY_SECRET`

-For example, to update a given Deployment using the Astro CLI on a Mac machine, set temporary OS-level environment variables with the following commands:
+For example, to update a Deployment using the Astro CLI on a Mac machine, set temporary OS-level environment variables with the following commands:

 ```sh
 export ASTRONOMER_KEY_ID=<your-key-id>
 export ASTRONOMER_KEY_SECRET=<your-key-secret>
 ```

 After setting the variables, running `astro deployment update` works for the Deployment and you don't need to manually authenticate to Astronomer.
-Astronomer recommends storing `ASTRONOMER_KEY_SECRET` as a secret before using it to programmatically update production-level Deployments.
+Astronomer recommends storing `ASTRONOMER_KEY_SECRET` as a secret before using it to programmatically update a production Deployment.

 ## Delete an API key

+Once deleted, an API key and secret cannot be recovered.
+If you accidentally delete an API key, you must create a new one.

 1. In the Cloud UI, select a Workspace and then select a Deployment.
 2. In the menu for the API key you want to delete, click **Edit**: